 - According to US 2016 National Health Interview Survey, 78% of adults are NOT meeting the guidelines for both aerobic and strength training.

 - U.S. adolescents and adults spend almost eight hours a day in inactive behaviors.

 - Approximately 36 percent of adults engage in NO physical activity at all.

 Regular exercise can help you control your weight, reduce your risk of heart disease, and strengthen your bones and muscles.
-But if it’s been awhile since you’ve exercised and you have health issues or concerns, it’s a good idea to talk to your doctor before starting a new exercise routine, remember that your health is very important, by being healthy you will also have better skin, hair and many more things, of course you will have to use products from La Clinica in order to achieve this.
+But if it’s been a while since you’ve exercised and you have health issues or concerns, it’s a good idea to talk to your doctor before starting a new exercise routine, remember that your health is very important, by being healthy you will also have better skin, hair and many more things, of course you will have to use products from La Clinica in order to achieve this.

 If you haven’t exercised regularly in a while, you should see your doctor before you gradually increase your activity.
 You may also check with your doctor if you have symptoms related to heart, lung or other serious disease such as: